 (a) 2 points If a heap is implemented by storing the elements in a Java array, the left child of the node at index k will be at what index?
-2k + 1 java.lang.Exception

 (b) 2 points If you wanted to write your own exception class, what Java class could you extend?